USAAF

 Mission History

-Took off along with another B-24 at 18:30 on a search mission bound for Palmyra Airfield.
-Their plan was to land there and refuel after the search.
-Over the search area, there was cloud cover down to 1,000' and the bomber dove to 800' to search.
-The No. 1 engine experienced problems and died.
-The engineer accidentally feathered the No. 2 engine, the bomber quickly angled to the left and crashed into the sea.
-This B-24 was reported as missing when it failed to arrive at Palmyra Airfield.
+On May 27, 1943 at 6:30pm took off from Kualoa Field on Oahu piloted by 1st Lt.
+Russell Allen "Phil" Philips with another B-24 on a search mission bound for Palmyra Airfield where the bombers would refuel after the search.
+Over the search area, there was cloud cover down to 1,000' and the bomber dove to 800' to effectively search.
+During the mission, the no. 1 engine experienced problems and died.
+The engineer accidentally feathered the No. 2 engine, and the bomber quickly angled to the left and crashed into the Pacific Ocean north of Palmyra.
+When this B-24 failed to arrive it was reported as Missing In Action (MIA).

 Fates of the Crew